 - 1. When a canopy not over a pump island is utilized in connection with a commercial or industrial use it may encroach into a required front or side (street) yard, subject to the following: - a.
-No portion of a canopy may be closer than 10 feet from the vertical plane of any street rightof-way, nor closer than 20 feet from the vertical plane of the face of the curb of the street. - b.
+No portion of a canopy may be closer than 10 feet from the vertical plane of any street right-of-way, nor closer than 20 feet from the vertical plane of the face of the curb of the street. - b.
 No canopy may occupy more than 50% of a required yard over which it extends. - c.
-Canopies must be completely unenclosed. - 2.
-Canopies over pump islands may extend up to the street right-of-way line or future right-of-way line as designated on the Gwinnett County Long Range Road Classification Map, whichever is more restrictive.
+Canopies must be completely unenclosed.